GenkiK/monodepth2/.github/ISSUE_TEMPLATE/training-on-custom-training-data.md

 1. You should know the intrinsics for your custom dataset, and you should set them *normalized* in your dataloader.
 More details are in the [dataloader comments](https://github.com/nianticlabs/monodepth2/blob/master/datasets/kitti_dataset.py#L24).

 2. KITTI is captured at 10 frames per second, and this seems to work well for training in our repo.
-Most videos are higher frame rate than this, so you may want to consider temporally downsampling your dataset (or setting `--frame_ids` appropriately)
+Most videos are higher frame rate than this, so you may want to consider temporally downsampling your dataset (or setting `--adj_frame_idxs` appropriately)

 3. If you have moving objects in your training you are likely to still see ‘holes’ punched in your predicted depths, even with automasking turned on (https://github.com/nianticlabs/monodepth2/issues/310)